All Episodes

 Brilliant.

-Occupant says the correct response to someone using the speakerphone in public is to join in the conversation when they say it's a private conversation.
+Occupant says the correct response to someone using the speakerphone in public is to join in the conversation.

-Point out that private conversations are kept private.
+When they say it's a private conversation, point out that private conversations are kept private.

-I like your passive-aggressive style.
+I like your passive aggressive style.

 Last time I did that on a train to London, the woman actually talking on speakerphone got up and moved.

-Oh, really?
+Oh really?

 Yeah.

-In the hallway, in the correct place.
+In the correct place.

-Based ape says, I have a high social IQ.
+Base Date says I have a high social IQ.

-Stellios can't understand my high-level genius.
+Stelios can't understand my high level genius.

-What do you say to that, Stelios?
+What do you say to that Stelios?

-He says based, but he also says ape.
+He says based but he also says ape.

-We're all apes, Stellios, technically.
+We're all apes, Stelios, technically.

 We're all apes.

-Video comment.
+video comment.

 It's a lovely cat.